iluwatar/java-design-patterns/observer/README.md

 ## Intent of Observer Design Pattern

-Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
+The Observer pattern in Java defines a one-to-many relationship between objects, ensuring that when one object updates its state, all dependent observers are notified and updated automatically, enhancing system responsiveness and modularity.

 ## Detailed Explanation of Observer Pattern with Real-World Examples